MojisolaaaO/DummyJSON/README.md

 # DummyJSON

 # Overview
-This project is designed to run automated Postman API tests using GitHub Actions.
+This project is designed to run automated Postman API tests of [DummuyJSON](https://dummyjson.com) using GitHub Actions.

 # Features
 - Automated Postman API testing using Newman (Postman's CLI tool)